Kanika Kapoor: Early life

-Kanika Kapoor was born on 21st August, 1978 in Lucknow, Uttar Pradesh, India, into a Punjabi Hindu Khatri family within the Dhai Ghar family-group, to parents: Rajeev Kapoor, a businessman, and Poonam Kapoor, a boutique owner. where she also studied music.
+Kanika Kapoor was born on 21 August 1978 in Lucknow, Uttar Pradesh into a Khatri family, to parents: Rajeev Kapoor, a businessman, and Poonam Kapoor, a boutique owner. where she also studied music.
 At the age of 12, Kapoor started to study classical music under musician Pandit Ganesh Prasad Mishra from Varanasi and was accompanied by him to classical concerts around India.
 Kapoor participated in many music competitions at school in her childhood.
 At the age of 15, she did a stint with All India Radio and also accompanied bhajan singer Anup Jalota in his shows.
 She did her B.A. and then Masters in music from Bhatkhande Music Institute in Lucknow.
 She then moved to Mumbai to pursue her music career.

 Personal life

-Kanika Kapoor married Raj Chandok, an NRI businessman, in 1998 and moved to London with her husband, with whom she has three children, two daughters Aayana & Samara and a son Yuvraaj.
+Kanika Kapoor married Raj Chandok, an NRI general practitioner, in 1999 and moved to London with her husband, with whom she has three children, two daughters Aayana & Samara and a son Yuvraaj.
 She separated from her husband in 2012 and moved back to her parents home in Lucknow.
 The couple divorced in 2012.

-According to Kapoor, despite being an ethnic-Punjabi and despite singing various Bollywood songs with Punjabi lyrics, she cannot speak the Punjabi language and thus considers herself a "UP Khatri".

-On 20th May 2022, she married NRI businessman Gautam Hathiramani after dating him for a few years.
+On 20 May 2022, she married NRI businessman Gautam Hathiramani after dating him for a few years.

-Coronavirus infection
+Controversy during COVID Pandemic

 Kapoor was tested positive for COVID-19 during the COVID-19 pandemic on 20 March 2020.
 She returned to India from London on 9 March, whereupon she later threw a party for her family and friends in Lucknow.
 Her father, Rajiv Kapoor, stated she attended three parties, which Kanika Kapoor denied.
 Upon Kapoor testing positive for COVID-19, and updating about it on Twitter; former chief minister of Rajasthan Vasundhara Raje stated in a tweet that herself, and her son had met Kapoor at a party, and later went in a self imposed quarantine till their reports came back as negative.

 The party in question was attended by several prominent personalities, and bureaucrats including former chief minister of Rajasthan Vasundhara Raje, her son – incumbent MP Dushyant Singh, and Uttar Pradesh's state minister of medical, and health Jai Pratap Singh.

 Dushyant Singh later attended Parliament of India.
 As the party was attended by a few politicians, a domino effect lead to the quarantine of six members of parliament, the health minister of Uttar Pradesh Jai Pratap Singh, former chief minister of Rajasthan Vasundhara Raje, two top bureaucrats in the central government, three members of the legislative assembly of UP, and other bureaucratic elites went into self-quarantine on the same day when Kapoor made her test result public.

 Dushyant Singh later also met the President of India, as a result, Rashtrapati Bhawan cancelled all plans, and engagements of President of India indefinitely.